• +91-11-40539301

 Earth Day (22nd April)

-Shivangi Nandini and Riya Mahto secured 94% and topped the Merit List followed by Manya Das securing 93%.
+In the class X results for the 2019-20 session, Shivangi Nandini and Riya Mahto secured the top spots with 94%, followed closely by Manya Das with 93%.

-To provide support and also to address mental health concerns and well-being; a two-day session was organized for the students of classes VIII-XII.
+To address students' mental health concerns and well-being, a two-day session was organized for students in classes VIII-XII.

-A music wellness program was organized by Furtados School of Music for the students of class X. this special program focused on encompassing elements that brought a refreshing and soothing calmness to their minds.
+A music wellness program, organized by Furtados School of Music, was specifically tailored for class X students to bring a refreshing and soothing calmness to their minds.

 Kindergarten